How to Make a Work Schedule (+ Work Schedule Templates)

 8. An overtime schedule

-An overtime schedule involves working for more than the standard 40-hours per week.
-Depending on the day or length of overtime, but also the US state where the worker is employed, overtime is paid either 1.5. or double the regular employee rates — this applies only to employees who are not exempt from the Fair Labor Standards Act (FLSA).
+An overtime schedule involves working more than the standard 40 hours per week.
+Depending on the day or length of overtime, but also the US state where the worker is employed, overtime is paid either 1.5 or double the regular employee rates.
+However, only employees not exempt from the Fair Labor Standards Act (FLSA) are entitled to overtime pay.

 Example: A waiter scheduled to work 45 hours in one week — the 5 extra hours scheduled are considered overtime.